-In January 2003 Jeremiah Grossman disclosed a method to bypass the HttpOnly1 cookie restriction.
-He named it Cross-Site Tracing (XST), unwittingly starting a trend to attach “cross-site” to as many web-related vulnerabilities as possible.
+In January 2003 Jeremiah Grossman disclosed a technique to bypass the HttpOnly1 cookie restriction.
+He named it Cross-Site Tracing (XST), unwittingly starting a trend to attach “cross-site” to as many web-related vulns as possible.

-First, let’s review XSS.
-These vulns, alternately described as HTML injection, occur because a web application echoes an attacker’s payload within the HTTP response body – the HTML.
+First, let’s review XSS and HTML injection.
+These vulns occur because a web app echoes an attacker’s payload within the HTTP response body – the HTML.
 This enables the attacker to modify a page’s DOM by injecting characters that affect the HTML’s layout, such as adding spurious characters like brackets (

 >) and quotes (

 <script> tags into the browser.
 The attacker must already be able to do that.